Your complete guide to the Zwift turbo trainer game

 Where can I ride in Zwift?

-There are three different ‘worlds’ on Zwift: Watopia, London and Richmond.
+There are three different ‘worlds’ on Zwift: Watopia (which also includes the challenging Mayan Jungle), London and Richmond.

 Although there are numerous user-generated Strava segments, each course contains three different official segments, each shown by an arch over the course.
 The orange arch measures your overall lap time, the green arch measures your time over a short sprint, and the polka dot arch measures your time up a hill on each course.